Secure CheckoutPersonal information is secured with SSL technology.

 Contains more than 1500 clearly drawn structures and reactions.
 The highly systematic coverage given to the subject makes this one of the most authoritative single-volume accounts of modern heterocyclic chemistry available and should be useful reference for those teaching a heterocyclic course.

-Suitable for graduate or advanced undergraduate chemistry students and a convenient reference book for researchers and specialists involved in heterocyclic chemistry and other related areas including drug discovery, agrochemicals, and fine chemicals.
+Graduate or advanced undergraduate chemistry students and a convenient reference book for researchers and specialists involved in heterocyclic chemistry and other related areas including drug discovery, agrochemicals, and fine chemicals

 Foreword to the Handbook.